 Although longitudinal studies on these competencies are still emerging, there is existing evidence that demonstrates the value of these competencies and their association with future success.
 We’ve already noted that physicians who practice compassion-based care can improve their patients’ outcomes.
 Research from Angela Duckworth and Duke University was able to link grit to the success of cadets at West Point Military Academy.
 Another study focused on physician assistant training also found that a higher grit score was correlated with increased resilience and resistance to burnout.

 As for professionalism, the research is clear; 95% of disciplinary action reported to the medical board in the US was attributed to issues of professionalism.
 Another study involving surgical residency programs revealed up to 30% of all residents required at least one remediation intervention, costing programs up to $5,300 per episode.
 That same study also found that attrition rates for some specialties ranged anywhere from 20% to 40%.

 As for the predictive validity of the tools used to assess these competencies, research for Casper in the medical field shows a high correlation with MMI performance, and Casper was also shown to predict performance on the Canadian licensure exams, which can be used as a surrogate for non-cognitive performance in the profession.
 A study with the University of Alberta revealed that Casper had a higher correlation with first OSCE performance than GPA, and the University of Saskatchewan reported an 80% reduction in professionalism issues as well as a 92% reduction in remediation costs after using Casper.

 Discover more outcomes research at the Admissions Summit

 Longitudinal studies on the impact of these competencies and the tools used to assess them are still in the works, but early evidence is promising.
-If you’re interested in learning what outcomes programs have reported since factoring in non-cognitive performance in their decision-making processes, then register for the 2021 Admissions Summit and attend the following sessions:
+If you’re interested in learning what outcomes programs have reported since factoring in non-cognitive performance in their decision-making processes, then watch these presentations from the 2021 Admissions Summit: